Meta Case Study

 No persona docs or journey maps

 These artifacts prove you used a template, not that you understood users.
-The case studies show user understanding through the decisions that came from it.
+The case studies show user understanding through the product decisions it drove.

 Cut 03